dapp-mans-switch/dapp-mans-switch/notes.md

 # staking, staking rewards and burning of staked tokens

-A wallet holding X tokens can go to the webpage and klick a button, specify `staker_until` and `amount_staked`. `can_receive_new_shares` is set to `True`.
+A wallet holding X tokens can go to the webpage and click a button, specify `staker_until` and `amount_staked`. `can_receive_new_shares` is set to `True`.
 This Staker will only be eligible for receiving shares that expire `<= staker_until`, he can extend his staking time afterwards.
-This Staker continously receives X tokens from the users who uploaded a secret and received a share of that secret.
+This Staker continuously receives X tokens from the users who uploaded a secret and received a share of that secret.
 This Staker, once the time of a share came to open it, has Y hours (maybe 24) to use the webpage and click "reveal and upload secret share".
 If he does so, he receives his share of the reward for unlocking the secret.
 If opens and publishes the shared secret not within the timeframe, his staked X tokens will be burned (or redistributed among honest responsible stakers for that secret?).